jro31/jethro-codes/_articles/projects/blocks-falling.md

 }
 ```

 So when you play the game, and you see the background slowly changing, that's not actually what's happening at all.
-What is actually happening, is the `page-container::before` pseudo-element that lives on top of the background (but below the game board) is changing its opacity.
+What is actually happening, is the `page-container::before` pseudo-element that lives on top of the background (but beneath the game board) is changing its opacity.

 Let's again look at the code from our `nextBlock()` action: